 How good is the battery life of the UE HYPERBOOM?

 UE claims that the HYPERBOOM will give you about 24 hours of constant playback on 50% volume, and just around three full hours of playback on 100% volume.
-In my testing I managed to get 22 hours and 14 minutes of constant playback which is pretty impressive.
+In our testing, we recorded 22 hours, 14 minutes of constant playback.
 If you’ve ever owned a UE speaker before, then the process of checking the battery life on the HYPERBOOM will be familiar to you.
 To check battery life, all you have to do is tap the + and – icons simultaneously.

 When I spoke with UE representatives about the speaker, they noted its sound profile was intended to sound bass-heavy from the very start, but when the prototypes started coming in, engineers found that the bass was too strong and they toned it down.
 When testing the frequency response of this speaker, I placed it in the middle of a large room.
 Normally, if you were to get this speaker and place it in the corner then the bass would be exaggerated as it bounces off the walls, but your experience should be somewhat similar to what I tested anyway thanks to something that UE calls Adaptive EQ.
 A tiny microphone on top of the speaker hears and adjusts the EQ of the speaker in real-time to output what UE thinks should be ideal.

 Should you buy the UE HYPERBOOM?